ebrooks2002/Data-Vis-Project/README.md

 ![Keyword Frequency Visualization](https://github.com/user-attachments/assets/364b4f95-9228-40be-963c-d746a17a767c)

 ### 2. Topic Popularity
 Next, we examine changes in topic popularity over time.
 Each NYT article belongs to a specific category, which allows us to use a stacked line chart to show category trends.
-Users can explore how the average number of "Sports" articles published monthly has changed since 2000 or track how "Politics" articles vary annually.
+Users can explore how the average number of "Sports" or "Politics" articles published annually has changed since 2000

 ![Topic Popularity Visualization](https://github.com/user-attachments/assets/19539bc8-5514-4822-b75a-deb701df5d48)